scalar-labs/scalar-kubernetes/docs/ManualDeploymentGuideScalarDLOnAzure.md

 ### Steps

-* Enable monitoring of Azure Kubernetes Service on the basis of [Azure official guide](https://docs.microsoft.com/en-us/azure/azure-monitor/containers/container-insights-enable-existing-clusters).
+* Enable monitoring of Azure Kubernetes Service on the basis of [the official guide](https://docs.microsoft.com/en-us/azure/azure-monitor/containers/container-insights-enable-existing-clusters).

 ## Step 6.
 Checklist for confirming Scalar DL deployments